I have been a light-rail commuter for just under two weeks.

 In case he doesn’t realize who’s in command of this car, I immediately begin to debrief him at a full shout.

-That SON OF A BITCH takes a gasping breath and sits up.
+Would you believe that WOLF-CRYING SON OF A BITCH gasps for breath and sits up?

-He sputters some nonsense about a very deep sleep, which I pay little attention to because this man has a demented sense of humor and clearly CRAVES attention and he’s not going to get it from ME.
+NEITHER COULD I, but he does, while sputtering some nonsense about a very deep sleep.
+I pay little attention because this man has a demented sense of humor, and clearly CRAVES attention, and he’s not going to get it from ME.

-“It’s a goddamn miracle,” I say, returning to my seat to glare resentfully at him for the duration of the trip.
+“It’s a goddamn miracle,” I pronounce angrily, before returning to my seat to glare resentfully at him for the duration of the trip.